catafest-work/google-api-nodejs-client-tests/README.md

 Remember, while addressing deprecation warnings is good practice, your code is still functioning correctly despite this warning.

+Into *Google project* on *https://console.cloud.google.com/apis/credentials* set new *OAuth 2.0 Client IDs* and *Authorised redirect URIs*

+Set :

+  *For use with requests from a web server URIs 1 to : http://localhost*

+... also you need to add *Blogger API* to your project .

 The result is this:

 ![Alt blogger autometed text](screen_shot_blogger.bmp)